awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 **Important**
 We recommend adding the Amazon EKS type of the add\-on to your cluster instead of using the self\-managed type of the add\-on\.
 If you're not familiar with the difference between the types, see [Amazon EKS add\-ons](eks-add-ons.md)\.
 For more information about adding an Amazon EKS add\-on, to your cluster, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on)\.
 If you're unable to use the Amazon EKS add\-on, we encourage you to submit an issue about why you can't to the [Containers roadmap GitHub repository](https://github.com/aws/containers-roadmap/issues)\.

 The `kube-proxy` add\-on is deployed on each Amazon EC2 node in your Amazon EKS cluster\.
-It maintains network rules on your nodes and enables network communication to your pods\.
+It maintains network rules on your nodes and enables network communication to your Pods\.
 The add\-on isn't deployed to Fargate nodes in your cluster\.
 For more information, see [https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) in the Kubernetes documentation\.

 There are two types of the `kube-proxy` container image available for each Amazon EKS cluster version:
 + **Default** – This image type is based on a Debian\-based Docker image that is maintained by the Kubernetes upstream community\.